A2R-Lab/indy7-sdk/README.md

-# C++/ROS2 SDK for Neuromeka Indy7 manipulator with GPU-Accelerated MPC
+# C++/ROS2 SDK for Indy7 arm with GPU-accelerated MPC